-Subject to limitations imposed by law, the Board may amend or terminate the 2019 Incentive Plan at any time and the administrator may amend or alter any agreement or other document evidencing an award made under the 2019 Incentive Plan.
-However, no such amendment may deprive the recipient of an award previously granted under the 2019 Incentive Plan of any rights thereunder without his or her consent, unless the administrator determines that the amendment (i) is required or advisable to satisfy any law or regulation or avoid adverse financial accounting consequences, or (ii) is not reasonably likely to significantly diminish the benefits provided under the award, or that any diminishment has been adequately compensated.
+Subject to limitations imposed by law, the Board may amend or terminate the Amended and Restated 2019 Incentive Plan at any time and the administrator may amend or alter any agreement or other document evidencing an award made under the Amended and Restated 2019 Incentive Plan.
+However, no such amendment may deprive the recipient of an award previously granted under the Amended and Restated 2019 Incentive Plan of any rights thereunder without his or her consent, unless the administrator determines that the amendment (i) is required or advisable to satisfy any law or regulation or avoid adverse financial accounting consequences, or (ii) is not reasonably likely to significantly diminish the benefits provided under the award, or that any diminishment has been adequately compensated.
 Notwithstanding the foregoing, no such amendment shall, without the approval of the shareholders of the Company:

-- a. increase the maximum number of shares of Common Stock for which awards may be granted under the 2019 Incentive Plan: - b. reduce the price at which options may be granted below the price provided for in the 2019 Incentive Plan: - c. reprice outstanding options or SARs; - d. extend the term of the 2019 Incentive Plan; - e. change the class of persons eligible to be participants; or - f. otherwise amend the 2019 Incentive Plan in any manner requiring shareholder approval by law or the rules of any stock exchange or market or quotation system on which the Common Stock is traded, listed or quoted.
+- a. increase the maximum number of shares of Common Stock for which awards may be granted under the Amended and Restated 2019 Incentive Plan; - reduce the price at which options may be granted below the price provided for in the Amended and Restated 2019 Incentive Plan; - c. reprice outstanding options or SARs; - d. extend the term of the Amended and Restated 2019 Incentive Plan; - e. change the class of persons eligible to be participants; or - f. otherwise amend the Amended and Restated 2019 Incentive Plan in any manner requiring shareholder approval by law or the rules of any stock exchange or market or quotation system on which the Common Stock is traded, listed, or quoted.